HenriqueAzo/EmbeddedProjects/RaspberryPi3B_CTAI/README.md

 - Ethernet Cable

 References:
-How to assign static IP address to raspberry pi? [here][https://youtu.be/LCJtUbRlIXE]
+How to assign static IP address to raspberry pi: https://youtu.be/LCJtUbRlIXE